Achieving World-Class Sales Compensation Design

 However, a live poll from the webinar revealed that 13% of companies that attended the webinar had not reviewed and assessed sales compensation plans within the past three years.
 Whether your organization is looking to optimize the existing sales compensation plan or facing a major change, there are innumerable benefits to regularly assessing and reviewing your sales compensation plan.
 Sales strategy does not stand still, and sales compensation plans must drive the right behaviors in a sales force as compensation is the single largest expense for companies according to Forbes.
 Data availability and technology support is a critical part of this process in order to drive companies towards world-class sales compensation.

-For a deep dive into best practices and benefits of an effective sales compensation plan assessment, watch the webinar for free on-demand now.
+For a deep dive into incentive plan design best practices and benefits of an effective sales compensation plan assessment, watch the webinar for free on-demand now.